paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-...it looks like the first assumption is confirmed, even though this is probably really counter-intuitive:
+...it looks like our assumptions are confirmed, even though this is probably really counter-intuitive:

 ---
 [.background-color: #F0F0F0]